posthello-code/amplenote-plugins/README.md

 Once your plugin is ready to test within Amplenote, you can build and test it within Amplenote by following these steps:

-0. Create a note for your plugin, if you haven't already.
-It needs to have at least a) settings table and b) code block.
-   More details on a valid plugin note are in the [Guide to Building Plugins](https://www.amplenote.com/help/guide_to_developing_amplenote_plugins)
 1. [Install the Github Developers Plugin](https://www.amplenote.com/plugins/FZf22PXCKTRTB1tJwta1Nepq).
 2. Compile your plugin using `npm run build` or `node esbuild.js` from the root folder for your project
 3. Commit the resulting file (default location: `build/compiled.js`) to your git repo (e.g., `git add build/compiled.js && git commit -m "Compiled plugin"`)